 The ocean off the west coast of Salt Cay near Deane’s Dock is the best location near the island to anchor due to its typically sheltered conditions from the constant eastern trade winds.
 Another popular site is the leeward of Big Sand Cay, an uninhabited yet breathtakingly beautiful little cay.

 Fuel can be expansive and limited on Salt Cay, so if you’re cruising in the archipelago, consider refueling on Providenciales, Grand Turk, or South Caicos.
 Providenciales offers the greatest selection of marinas and services, including maintenance, repairs, and catering.
 There are also several marine and fishing shops as well.

 There is no port-of-entry on Salt Cay.
 After entering the Turks and Caicos, it’s a requirement to promptly visit at a port-of-entry to clear customs and immigration.
 Travel into Deane’s Dock is straight forward, yet there isn’t great room for error.
 We advise that all but the smallest vessels moor outside the harbor confines.

 A cannon from the HMS Endymion wreck stands guard over Deane's Dock.

 Deane’s Dock is one of the oldest points of development in the Turks and Caicos, with the location having played an important role in sea salt production for hundreds of years.

 In 1896, the current design and construction of the site (including the breakwater pier) was completed.

 Over the years, Deane’s Dock naturally decayed and received serious damage from Hurricane Ike in 2008.

 Long overdue, the site saw refurbishment in 2010, and again after Hurricanes Irma and Maria in 2017.

-The small settlement of Balfour Town is the primary settlement on Salt Cay.
-This small region is found on the northwest coast of Salt Cay.
-Many of the island’s essential infrastructure and businesses are found here including the airport and the main port of Deane's Dock.
+Balfour Town is the primary settlement on Salt Cay.
+This small region is found on the northwest coast, and many of the island’s essential infrastructure and businesses are located here, including the airport and the primary port of Deane's Dock.